 - The reason you are no longer working for those employers.

 - If you have worked active military duty for at least one day in the last two years, you will need your DD214, Member 4, Certificate of Release or Discharge from Active Duty.

-New claims for unemployment insurance benefits may be processed more quickly if filed online.
+Claims for unemployment insurance benefits must be filed online.
 To file a new claim, click here.

 To be eligible: